electrobutterfly/Code-Snippets-and-Scripts/README.md

 CORS proxy server to provide cross-origin request handling with support for multiple HTTP methods.
 Easy to deploy with optional HTTPS support and no external dependencies.
 Efficient pipe-based streaming data transfer.
 Direct proxy with CORS headers only.
 Functionality gives you full control over your proxy infrastructure.
+Written for node.js